scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Path-Segment Construction Beacon (PCB)**: Core ASes generate PCBs to explore paths within their isolation domain (ISD) and among different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
 As a PCB traverses the network, it carries path segments, which can subsequently be used for traffic forwarding.

 **Path Transparency**: Path transparency is a property of a network architecture that gives endpoints full visibility over the network paths their packets are taking.
 Path transparency is weaker than path control.

+**Peering Link**: A connection between two border routers, of different ASes and possibly different ISDs, that are not Core ASes.
+A peering link can be seen as a short-cut on a normal path which would otherwise include one or more core ASes.
+Peering link information is added to segment information during the beaconing process and used to shorten paths while assembling them from segments.

 **SCMP**: SCION Control Message Protocol.
 SCMP is used for signaling connectivity problems, analogous to the Internet Control Message Protocol (ICMP).
 SCMP provides network diagnostic and error messages.